-To increase the capacitance value of a capacitor, two or more capacitors are connected in parallel as two similar plates joined together joined together, then their effective overlapping area is added with constant spacing between them and hence their equivalent capacitance value becomes double (C ∝ A) of individual capacitance.
+To increase the capacitance value of a capacitor, two or more capacitors are associated in parallel as comparable plates combined consolidated, at that point their powerful covering territory is included with steady dividing among them and henceforth their proportional capacitance value becomes double (C ∝ A) of individual capacitance.

-The capacitor bank is utilized in various manufacturing and processing industries incorporates capacitor in parallel, so to provide a capacitance of desired value as required by regulating the connection of capacitors connected in parallel and thus it is utilized efficiently as a static compensator for the reactive power balance in power system compensation.
+The capacitor bank is used in different assembling and preparing ventures consolidates capacitor in parallel, so to give a capacitance of desired value as required by regulating the connection of capacitors connected in parallel and thus it is utilized efficiently as a static compensator for the reactive power balance in power system compensation.

-When two capacitors are connected in parallel then the voltage (V) across each capacitor is same i.e. (Veq = Va = Vb) and current( ieq ) is divided into two parts ia and ib.
+When two capacitors are cassociated in parallel then the voltage (V) over every capacitor is same i.e. (Veq = Va = Vb) and current( ieq ) is divided into two parts ia and ib.
 As it is known that: